 This fact sheet answers frequently asked questions about the detection of Per- and Polyfluoroalkyl Substances (PFAS) in drinking water.
-It includes information about a Maximum Contaminant Level (MCL) in drinking water for PFAS, finalized by the Massachusetts Department of Environmental Protection (MassDEP) in October 2020.
+It includes information about a drinking water standard (referred to as a Maximum Contaminant Level, or MCL) for PFAS, finalized by the Massachusetts Department of Environmental Protection (MassDEP) in October 2020.

 What are PFAS?

 Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals manufactured and used in a variety of consumer products and industries throughout the world.
 Two of these PFAS chemicals, perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS), have been the most extensively produced and studied.
 They have been used to make carpets, clothing, fabrics for furniture, paper packaging for food, and other materials (e.g., cookware) that are resistant to water, grease or stains.
 They are also used in aqueous firefighting foam and in a number of industrial processes.
 Because these chemicals have been used in an array of consumer products, most people have been exposed to them.

 Many PFAS are no longer being produced in this country; the largest manufacturer completely stopped PFOA/PFOS production in 2002.
 PFAS are still being produced in other countries and may be imported into the US in limited quantities.
 The US Environmental Protection Agency (EPA) and the PFAS industry launched the PFOA Stewardship Program in 2006 to work toward ending the production of PFOA and other PFAS.